123Sanpei/PortfolioProjects/Python/Amazon Web Scraping/README.md

 The script will scrape the following details:

--Product title
+- Product title

--Price
+- Price

--Rating
+- Rating

--Number of rating
+- Number of rating

 The project make use of the `requests`  and `BeautifulSoup` libraries in Python to send an HTTP request to the Amazon product page, parse the HTML content of the page, and extract the required product details.
 Then, it outputs a CSV file that can be read using `pandas` library, which